jfilcik/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 # Document Intelligence to Content Understanding Migration Tool (Python)

 Welcome!
-This tool helps convert your Document Intelligence (DI) datasets to the Content Understanding (CU) **Preview.2** 2025-05-01-preview format, as used in AI Foundry.
+This tool helps convert your Document Intelligence (DI) datasets to the Content Understanding (CU) **GA** 2025-11-01 format, as used in AI Foundry.
 The following DI versions are supported:

 - Custom Extraction Model DI 3.1 GA (2023-07-31) to DI 4.0 GA (2024-11-30) (Document Intelligence Studio) → DI-version = neural
 - Document Field Extraction Model 4.0 Preview (2024-07-31-preview) (AI Foundry / AI Services / Vision + Document / Document Field Extraction) → DI-version = generative

 To identify the version of your Document Intelligence dataset, please consult the sample documents in this folder to match your format.
 You can also verify the version by reviewing your DI project's user experience.
 For instance, Custom Extraction DI 3.1/4.0 GA appears in Document Intelligence Studio (https://documentintelligence.ai.azure.com/studio), whereas Document Field Extraction DI 4.0 Preview is only available on Azure AI Foundry's preview service (https://ai.azure.com/explore/aiservices/vision/document/extraction).

-For migrating from these DI versions to Content Understanding Preview.2, this tool first converts the DI dataset into a CU-compatible format.
+For migrating from these DI versions to Content Understanding GA (2025-11-01), this tool first converts the DI dataset into a CU-compatible format.
 After conversion, you can create a Content Understanding Analyzer trained on your converted CU dataset.
 Additionally, you have the option to test its quality against any sample documents.

 ## Details About the Tools